Mrrvm/os_lusiadas_2/content/artifacts/Turned into Stone - The Portuguese Colonial Exhibitions Today.md

 "The exhibition was visited by three million people, and filmed for posterity."

-=="(...) as Peralta remarks, without historical scrutiny, thus allowing for a sanitised version of colonial history, in which the imperial was equated with the civilisational quality of Portuguese colonialism, mixing distinct temporal and geographic scales to form an idealised and mystical “Portuguese identity” associated with Portuguese maritime expansion and solitary heroes creating collective epic narratives."[^elsa-peralta]==
+=="(...) as Peralta remarks, without historical scrutiny, thus allowing for a sanitised version of colonial history, in which the imperial was equated with the civilisational quality of Portuguese colonialism, mixing distinct temporal and geographic scales to form an idealised and mystical “Portuguese identity” associated with Portuguese maritime expansion and solitary heroes creating collective epic narratives."[^elsa-peralta2]==

 "In 1983, the Monastery of the Hieronymites and the Tower of Belém became UNESCO world heritage sites."

 =="(...)
-As Peralta remarks, narratives that were previously mobilised because of ideological agendas are now repositioned in reference to the demands of the consumer and leisure markets and tourism, with the empire making place for the voyage, looking to build a story of these locations that can add revenue to the tourist industry."==
+As Peralta remarks, narratives that were previously mobilised because of ideological agendas are now repositioned in reference to the demands of the consumer and leisure markets and tourism, with the empire making place for the voyage, looking to build a story of these locations that can add revenue to the tourist industry."==[^elsa-peralta3]

 "In 1960, as Portuguese colonialism came under increased scrutiny, _Estado Novo_ returned to the narrative of the discoveries to commemorate 500 years of the death of Henry the Navigator and the decision was made to re-erect the monument on a larger scale for this occasion."

-" Around the monument, the pavement­—a gift from the South African apartheid regime—presents a _mappa mundi_ and a compass rose."
+"Around the monument, the pavement­—a gift from the South African apartheid regime—presents a _mappa mundi_ and a compass rose."

 =="Hyperbolic language is used to surround the monument with myths and stories of the sea, conveying ideas of permanence and strength, and positioning the Portuguese people as “uninterruptedly transmiting the sacred blood” of their heroes.
 In this way, binding bodies of the past to the present and future, in a rhetoric that still holds a strong grip over Portuguese society, which can be perceived in the difficulty in accepting other narratives that contest or disturb this account of history, and in revisiting the end of colonisation or its violence."==